Serving as a Poll Worker

 Poll worker responsibilities include setting up polling places and opening for voters by 7 a.m. sharp; checking in voters using precinct rosters and issuing ballots; closing the polls and transferring custody of voting materials.

-To protect public health, the Department of Elections has recently adopted new health and safety protocols at all polling places.
-First, all poll workers will have access to face masks, face shields, hand sanitizers, and gloves.
-Second, poll workers will be provided with diagrams detailing how to set up their sites to be compliant with current social distancing rules.
+To protect public health, the Department of Elections has adopted health and safety protocols at all polling places.
+First, all poll workers and voters will have access to face masks, hand sanitizers, and gloves.
+Second, poll workers will be provided with diagrams detailing how to set up their sites to ensure a free path of travel.
 Third, all polling places will be supplied with health and safety signage reminding voters to take certain actions to protect public health and comply with local law.

 Adult Poll Worker Requirements

 We are always looking for people with good communication and organizational skills to serve as poll workers!
 Bilingual abilities are a plus!
-To serve as a poll worker you must be:
+Use the checklist below to confirm you meet all the requirements to be eligible to serve as a poll worker in San Francisco.

 High School Student Poll Worker Requirements

 The High School Poll Worker program provides a unique opportunity for students to engage with the elections process, add skills to their resume, earn a stipend, and gain hands-on community service experience.
-Approximately 500 high school student serve as poll workers in each election.
-The requirements to serve as a high school student poll worker are:
+Approximately 500 high school students serve as poll workers in each election.
+Use the checklist below to confirm you meet all the requirements to be eligible to serve as a poll worker in San Francisco.

 - Be a United States citizen or legal permanent resident